NAKAMURA GANJIRÔ II

 Career:

-January 1947: Nakamura Kanjaku IV takes the name of Nakamura Ganjirô II at the Ôsaka Kabukiza, playing the roles of Jitsukawa Ganjirô (later Nakamura Ganjirô), Kashiwaya Osaga, Karatsuya Eizaburô, Ohaya and Kamiya Jihê in "Nakamura Ganjirô", "Osaga Kaheiji", "Meguru Idoshi Kaeru Karigane", "Hikimado" and "Shinjû Ten no Amijima"; these dramas are staged within a special program which commemorates the 12th anniversary (13th memorial service) of the passing away of Nakamura Ganjirô I and also celebrating the shûmei of Kamimura Kichiya V; his stage partners are Jitsukawa Enjaku II, Bandô Jusaburô III, Hayashi Mataichirô II, Nakamura Baigyoku III, Bandô Mitsugorô VII, Jitsukawa Enjirô II, Bandô Minosuke VI, Nakamura Senjaku II, Arashi Hinasuke X, Nakamura Komanosuke VII, Nakamura Naritarô II, Asao Okuyama VIII, Ichikawa Kudanji III, Nakamura Kasen II, Nakamura Tarô II, Bandô Junosuke II and two family-related actresses (Nakamura Yoshiko and Nakamura Tamao).
+January 1947: Nakamura Kanjaku IV took the name of Nakamura Ganjirô II at the Ôsaka Kabukiza, playing the roles of Jitsukawa Ganjirô (later Nakamura Ganjirô), Kashiwaya Osaga, Karatsuya Eizaburô, Ohaya and Kamiya Jihê in "Nakamura Ganjirô", "Osaga Kaheiji", "Meguru Idoshi Kaeru Karigane", "Hikimado" and "Shinjû Ten no Amijima"; these dramas were staged within a special program which commemorated the 12th anniversary (13th memorial service) of the passing away of Nakamura Ganjirô I and also celebrating the shûmei of Kamimura Kichiya V; his stage partners were Jitsukawa Enjaku II, Bandô Jusaburô III, Hayashi Mataichirô II, Nakamura Baigyoku III, Bandô Mitsugorô VII, Jitsukawa Enjirô II, Bandô Minosuke VI, Nakamura Senjaku II, Arashi Hinasuke X, Nakamura Komanosuke VII, Nakamura Naritarô II, Asao Okuyama VIII, Ichikawa Kudanji III, Nakamura Kasen II, Nakamura Tarô II, Bandô Junosuke II and two family-related actresses (Nakamura Yoshiko and Nakamura Tamao).

 February 1947: Nakamura Ganjirô II celebrated his shûmei in Kyôto at the Minamiza, playing the roles of Jitsukawa Ganjirô (later Nakamura Ganjirô), Chôkichi/Ohan, Otoku and Kamiya Jihê in "Nakamura Ganjirô", "Katsuragawa", "Domo Mata" and "Ten no Amijima".